 - 0 – Enable task manager

-Just double-click and change the value, or even delete the key.
-The change should take place immediately.
+Just double click the value and change it, or even delete the key.
+The transition will take place right away.

 Enable Task Manager from Registry in Windows 8, 7, XP or Vista

-Registry Editor is an inbuilt Windows tool that is used to modify registry keys which tell Windows how it should work.
-A simple registry modification can be used to bypass the Task Manager block.
-To do so, just follow the steps:-
+Registry Editor is a Windows built-in application used to change the registry keys that tell Windows how it will operate.
+A simple adjustment to the registry can be used to remove the Task Manager barrier.
+To do so, simply take the steps:-

-- Click on Start.
+- Click on Start Button.
 Go to Run.
-If you use Windows 8, Windows 7 or Windows Vista, go to Search.
+If you are using Windows 8, Windows 7 or Windows Vista, go to Search Bar.

-- Type regedit and press Enter.
-Registry Editor will start.
-If Registry Editor is also disabled, you will first need to enable registry editing.
+- Type “Regedit” and hit Enter.
+Registry Editor will open.
+If Registry Editor is also disabled, you will have to first enable the registry editing.

-- Through the left hand navigation pane, navigate to HKEY_CURRENT_USER\Software\Microsoft\ Windows\ Current Version\Policies\System.
-If the System key is not there, you will need to create it.
+- From the left-hand navigation pane, navigate to HKEY_CURRENT_USER\Software\Microsoft\ Windows\ Current Version\Policies\System.
+If the System Key is not available there, you will need to create it.

-- In the work area, locate “DisableTaskMgr”.
-If this value is not there, you will need to create a new DWORD value called DisableTaskMgr.
+- In the work area (Right Side), locate “DisableTaskMgr“.
+If this value is not available there, you will need to create a new DWORD value called DisableTaskMgr.
 Double click on it.
-A window will pop up.
+A window will pop up in front of you.

-- Enter its value data as 0 and press OK.
+- Enter its value data as “0” in the window and press OK.

-- Close Registry Editor.
-If Task Manager is still disabled, restart your computer.
+- Close the Registry Editor.
+Check if the Task Manager is still disabled, you have to restart your computer.